gravures/gravures.github.io/integrations/astro-css-polyfill/README.md

 ## How it works

-This integration includes a postcss plugin that looks for selectors or special poperties added by the *postcss-preset-env* plugin.
-It also check for some additional polyfills if such feature is unsuppoted in regard of the browserslist settings.
+This integration includes a postcss plugin that looks for selectors or special properties added by the *postcss-preset-env* plugin.
+It also check for some additional polyfills if such feature is unsupported in regard of the browserslist settings.
 This way a set of javascript polyfills to be included is produced.

 In a second step each requested polyfill is injected using the astro integration api.
 Script will be resolved and optimized by vite and imported as an esm module in the page's Head.

 > **Important!**: One caveat of the current design is that all polyfills will be bundled in all pages.
-At no stage this integration could determin if such polyfill is only needed by the *component A* or by the *About page*.
+At no stage this integration could determine if such polyfill is only needed by the *component A* or by the *About page*.